ashleyfae/infopreneur/README.md

   + Add testimonial support.
   + Style single portfolio pages.
 * NG About Author integration.
-* WooCommerce integration - if I can be bothered.
-Maybe it's stupid to add this and EDD.
 * Easy Digital Downloads integration.
   + Maybe add featured download on archive.
 * Novelist integration.